 In March 2021, the Company granted 4.8 million RSUs to certain employees and directors in connection with the Transaction.
-Of the RSUs granted, the Company intends to settle less than 0.1 million RSUs in cash.
-The RSUs had an aggregate grant date fair value of \$62.1 million.
-In addition to the March 2021 grant, an additional 0.4 million RSUs with an aggregate grant date fair value of \$4.1 million were granted to certain employees during the year ended December 31, 2021.
-The weighted-average grant date fair value of RSUs granted during the year ended December 31, 2021 was \$12.86.
+The RSUs had an aggregate grant date fair value of \$ 62.1 million.
+In addition to the March 2021 grant, an additional 0.4 million RSUs with an aggregate grant date fair value of \$ 4.1 million were granted to certain employees during the year ended December 31, 2021.

-In the year ended December 31, 2022, the Company granted 1.3 million equity-classified RSUs and 3.2 million liability-classified RSUs with aggregate grant date fair values of \$12.3 million and \$27.2 million, respectively, to certain employees.
+In the year ended December 31, 2022, the Company granted 1.3 million equity-classified RSUs and 3.2 million liability-classified RSUs with aggregate grant date fair values of \$ 12.3 million and \$ 27.2 million, respectively, to certain employees.

-In the year ended December 31, 2023, the Company granted 1.9 million equity-classified RSUs and 4.0 million liability-classified RSUs with aggregate grant date fair values of \$15.8 million \$12.3 million and \$27.2 million \$31.0 million, respectively, to certain employees.
+In the year ended December 31, 2023, the Company granted 1.9 million equity-classified RSUs and 4.0 million liability-classified RSUs with aggregate grant date fair values of \$ 15.8 million and \$ 31.0 million, respectively, to certain employees.